 A number of projects and measures are on the implementation agenda for the coming years.
 A few examples:

-The ‘Strategic Adaptation Agenda for Unprotected Areas outside the Dikes’ has been updated.
+- The 'Strategic Adaptation Agenda for Unprotected Areas outside the Dikes' (Dutch) has been updated.
 Work is taking place on the development of actions for flood risk management outside the dikes.
 A project team is developing adaptation strategies for flood risk management in the urban areas in Rotterdam.
-Work has begun on the flood risk strategy for the Kop van Feijenoord area.
+Work has begun on the elaboration of the strategy for the Kop van Feijenoord area.
+A similar process will then be initiated for the Noordereiland.

 - The Rhine Estuary-Drecht Towns Delta Programme is actively involved in the national Sea Level Rise Knowledge Programme.